-Client relationship managers have to constantly keep track of their clients and their investment portfolios to ensure they receive the best possible service.
+Client relationship managers have to keep track of their clients constantly and their investment portfolios to ensure they receive the best possible service.
 This is among the constant need to work internally on standard distributed reports and one-off requests with portfolio managers, compliance officers, and the chief financial officer.
 SharePoint has proven to be an extremely useful tool for content management, making it easy for everyone on the team to quickly access the latest version of the content they need.

 If your team is considering migrating to the new SharePoint 2016 (cloud or on-premise), here are 5 critical questions you should be asking.